 A person can appeal against a sentence that is imposed on them if they consider it unreasonably severe.
 The prosecution can appeal against a sentence if it considers the sentence to be too lenient.
 The Court of Appeal will then:

-- Dismiss the appeal, so that the original sentence remains;
+- dismiss the appeal, so that the original sentence remains; or

 If you require legal advice in a criminal matter or in any other legal matter, please contact Armstrong Legal.